terjeio/ioSender/readme.md

 ![Toggle DTR](Media/Sender8.png)

+#### Edge pre-releases

+Edge pre-releases can be [downloaded from here](https://www.io-engineering.com/downloads), they contains changes yet to be incorporated in a main release and might be buggy and even break existing functionality.
+Use with care and please [post feedback](https://github.com/terjeio/ioSender/discussions/436) on any issues encountered!

+2.0.46p1:

+* Fix for center finder failing when probing more than one pass.
+Ref. issue [#434](https://github.com/terjeio/ioSender/issues/434).

+* Support for XY touch plate, adds checkbox to XY offsets in the _Probing tab_.
+Ref. issue [#432](https://github.com/terjeio/ioSender/issues/432).

+* Initial changes for using a probe offset from the spindle for Center and Height map probing.
+__NOTE:__ This has not been fully completed/tested, I need to get my test machine updated for it.
+Ref. issue [#405](https://github.com/terjeio/ioSender/issues/405).

+* Improved SD card handling.
+Requires grblHAL controller with a build date >= 20250128.

+#### General

 If you want to test ioSender with grblHAL but do not have a board yet you can use the [grblHAL simulator](https://github.com/grblHAL/Simulator).
 Build it with the [Web Builder](http://svn.io-engineering.com:8080/?driver=Simulator&board=Windows), unpack the .exe-files in the downloaded .zip somewhere and open a command window (cmd or PowerShell) in the folder by \<Shift\>+Right clicking in it, select _Open PowerShell window here_ or